-- When: Queries are collected and researched once a month.
-Once the answer for all queries collected at that time has been researched they will be posted.
+Queries are collected and researched once a month.
+Once the answer for all queries collected at that time has been researched they will be added to the website.
 Please be patient as this research can take awhile.

 I submitted a query and it wasn't answered.